 ABOUT

-A dedicated chamber musician, Haddon is a founding member of the Galvin Cello Quartet, formed in 2021 at the Bienen School of Music, which recently won Concert Artists Guild’s 2022 Victor Elmaleh Competition and the silver medal at the 2021 Fischoff Competition.
-The Galvin Quartet continues to regularly tour in concerts around the United States.
-Haddon has appeared at Music@Menlo, Bravo!Vail, and the Meadowmount School of Music.
-He has worked with many notable musicians such as David Finckel, Wu Han, Gilbert Kalish, Arnaud Sussman, Shmuel Ashkenazi, and the Dover Quartet.
+A dedicated chamber musician, Haddon is one of the newest artists in the Bowers Program of the Chamber Music Society of Lincoln Center where he makes regular appearances at Alice Tully Hall and with CMS on Tour.
+Haddon is also a founding member of the Galvin Cello Quartet, formed in 2021 at the Bienen School of Music, which recently won Concert Artists Guild’s 2022 Victor Elmaleh Competition and the silver medal at the 2021 Fischoff Competition.
+The Galvin Quartet continues to regularly tour in concerts around the United States managed by DininArts.
+Haddon has appeared at Music@Menlo, Bravo!Vail, Rockport Music Festival in addition to many other notable festivals.
+He has worked with many distinguished musicians such as David Finckel, Wu Han, Gilbert Kalish, Arnaud Sussman, Shmuel Ashkenazi, and the Dover Quartet.
 Haddon also performs regularly with members of the Lyric Opera of Chicago through the Rembrandt Chamber Musicians.
 He has also won 1st prizes at the Rembrandt and Discover Chamber Music Competitions with various groups.
-As the cellist of those ensembles he has also appeared on National Public Radio’s From the Top and on Chicago radio’s WFMT Introductions.

 Born and raised in the Chicago area, Haddon is a graduate of Northwestern University, receiving his Bachelor’s Degree in 2022 and his Master’s Degree in 2024.
 Haddon is currently pursuing his Doctor of Musical Arts degree at Northwestern, continuing his studies under the tutelage of Hans Jorgen Jensen.
 Haddon has also studied with Jens Peter Maintz, Wolfgang Emanuel Schmidt, and Clive Greensmith through the Kronberg Masterclasses and the Vivace Music Foundation.